joshuarowley42/BigBox-Dual-Marlin/README.md

-# Marlin 3D Printer Firmware
+# Marlin 3D Printer Firmware - Modified for BigBox

+__This is the BigBox maintained version of Marlin__

 <img align="top" width=175 src="Documentation/Logo/Marlin%20Logo%20GitHub.png" />
  Additional documentation can be found in [our wiki](https://github.com/MarlinFirmware/Marlin/wiki/Main-Page).